 There are plenty spots to hire bicycles, also such, which are not as bright red as the ones of MacBike, which show from far that you are a tourist.

-We went on several ferries to explore the harbour of Amsterdam and its surroundings.
+We went on several ferries to explore the harbor of Amsterdam and its surroundings.
 They are for free and you can take the bicycle with.
 An interesting place with several restaurants in containers and other attractions was the ”Pllek”.
-You get there with the second ferry from left, if you look from the central station to the harbour.
+You get there with the second ferry from left if you look from the central station to the harbor.